-Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme).
-Funded by Sandals Foundation
+Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme), where nature meets culture

 This space covers over 2 acres of Andromeda and is divided into 5 spaces (4 at the moment.
-The 5th is being constructed) – The Community Deck, The Original Ethnobotanical Garden, The Butterfly Haven/Pollinator Zone, The Ground and The African Connections Garden.
+The 5th is being constructed) – The Community Deck and The Original Ethnobotanical Garden – both funded by Sandals Foundation.
+The Butterfly Haven/Pollinator Zone, The Ground and The African Connections Garden – funded by private individual donors.

 What is Ethnobotany?